 This construction guarantees that the guards are separated and the augmented automaton is strongly non-Zeno.
-Putting positive lower-bounds on inter-transition times also adds some realism to the model as physical systems indeed require some time to switch from one mode to another.
+However, this solution clearly eliminates some behaviors that are possible in the original automaton.
+Putting positive lower-bounds on inter-transition times also adds some realism to the model of some physical systems which require some time to switch from one mode to another.
 The appropriate choice of $d{qq'}$ might come from such realistic considerations or can be based on knowledge of the continuous dynamics.
 In any case, tuning $d{qq'}$ seems to be much simpler than separating the guards of the original system.
 In addition to increasing the system dimensionality, the price of adding a clock is that the synthesis algorithm should be modified to account for clock resetting.
 The rest of this section is concerned with this modification.